tidyverse/glue/README.md

 #> Valiant has 105 hp
 ```

-Leading whitespace and blank lines are automatically trimmed, which lets you indent the strings naturally.
-You can use `\\n` to explicitly keep a leading or trailing newline.
+###### Leading whitespace and blank lines are automatically trimmed.

+This lets you indent the strings naturally in code.

 ``` r
 glue("